ahangchen/slides/PITCHME.md

 ---

 ### Warm Up
-- `Low learning rate` to solve `rapid change of the initial network`.
+- Low learning rate to solve rapid change of the initial network.
-- Constant Warmup: `Sudden change` of learning rate causes the training error to spike.
+- Constant Warmup: Sudden change of learning rate causes the training error to spike.
-- Gradual warmup: `Ramping up` the learning rate from a small to a large value.
+- Gradual warmup: Ramping up the learning rate from a small to a large value.
-- start from a learning rate of η and increment it by a constant amount at each iteration such that it reaches `η'= kη` after 5 epochs.
+- start from a learning rate of η and increment it by a constant amount at each iteration such that it reaches η'= kη after 5 epochs.

 ---